gtech-mulearn/Top-100-Coders/profile/sanidhidiculavarghese@mulearn.md

 ### About Me

 > Hi, I am a web & mobile developer from MBCET, Trivandrum with experience in basic HTML/CSS, Flutter, Python, C & SQL.
 I participated in a some hackathons & other competitions from 3rd year onwards & won a few.
 I just of basics of the main languages & have done some basic web & app layouts & ML development.
-Currently working as an intern on Enterprise Data Management at Nissan Digital India at Technopar, trivandrum.
+Currently working as an intern on Enterprise Data Management at Nissan Digital India at Technopark, Trivandrum.

 ### Portfolio Highlights

-#### Leadership and Influence: `required field`
+#### Leadership and Influence: ``

-- Worked in a few team as part of some hackathons & ideathons & won some of them.
+- Worked in a few team as part of some hackathons & ideathons and won some of them.
+Good in working with a team & doing projects.

-#### Networking: `required field`
+#### Networking: ``

 - I am interested in meeting new people & working with them in events or competitions.

-#### As a Top 100 Member: `required field`
+#### As a Top 100 Member: ``

 - I want to learn more & compete with others & expand my network.

-#### Career Plan: `required field`
+#### Career Plan: ``

 - More connections & interactions with industry experts to learn more & to better enter the workforce & get good jobs.
 Also, improve my knowledge of technologies at the same time.

-#### Thoughts on Kerala's Tech Ecosystem: `required field`
+#### Thoughts on Kerala's Tech Ecosystem: ``

 - Kerala has a very good tech ecosystem now but it should work a bit more towards connecting with schools & colleges to better integrate them into the industry if they are interested.